Sculpture and Expanded Media

 Degree information and requirements:

-The school offers the Master of Arts degree in Studio Art and the Master of Fine Arts degrees in Sculpture.
-Students are accepted into the program based on the quality of their portfolio, a demonstrated commitment to artistry, and an indicated grasp of dimensional form.
+The school offers the Master of Arts degree in Studio Art and the Master of Fine Arts degree in Sculpture and Expanded Media.
+Students are accepted into the program based on the quality of their portfolio, a demonstrated commitment to artistry and an indicated grasp of dimensional form.
 A broad range of materials is available to students involved in object-making including wood, stone, clay, plaster and wax as well as the tools and materials needed for various forms of metal fabrication.
-The school has multiple gallery spaces available for students to pursue works of installation, video, and performance.
+The school has multiple gallery spaces available for students to pursue works of installation, video and performance.